 The walls of this jar are substantial but seem thin for a pot this large.
 Since the bottoms of Hopi pots are begun in saucer-shaped pukis, bottoms are often noticeably thicker than the sides.
 That is not the case here.
 The inside walls are smooth and transition around curves with no indication of a junction in the clay.
 A hand easily fits through the 4.5″ mouth and care was taken to stone polish 2.5″ of the interior of the neck.
 Striations left by the polishing stone are almost invisible, best seen on the unpainted bottom.
 The pot was evenly fired with only subtle variation of fire clouds.
 Unusual care was taken to form and fire this pot.

 As explained below, a detailed provenance is known for this jar and it states that the pot was formed by Nampeyo.
 The quality of the form certainly indicates the pot was made by a master craftsperson and this could easily have been Nampeyo.
-Granddaughter Daisy, however, was also a master potter and I believe she was capable of this quality of work.
-Since Nampeyo is not acknowledged in the signature, I conservatively conclude that pot 2019-16 might have been formed by either artist.
-It simply is what it is and that is pretty magnificent.
+Granddaughter Daisy, however, was also a master potter and she also was capable of this quality of work.

 The design fits the pot well, is complex, and full on internal contradictions of motion that intrigue a viewer’s eye..
 The scale of the pot is so large that detailed elements of design grace large elements, yet the pattern is not crowded.
 As is typical of Sikyatki Revival jars, thick-above thin framing lines are drawn above the design with thin-above-thick framing lines below.
 Within the 7.5″ wide band of design the same pattern of elements is repeated twice.